fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QList.md

 list.prepend ( "three" ); /* list: ["three", "two", "one"] */
 ```

 This is the same as `list.insert(0, value)`.
 This operation is usually very fast (constant time), because `QList` preallocates extra space on both sides of its internal buffer to allow for fast growth at both ends of the list.

 - `void QList::push_back(const T & value)`: This function is provided for `STL` compatibility.
 It is equivalent to `append(value)`.
 - `void QList::push_front(const T & value)`: This function is provided for `STL` compatibility.
 It is equivalent to `prepend(value)`.
 - `int QList::removeAll(const T & value)`: Removes all occurrences of `value` in the list and returns the number of entries removed.
-Example:

 ``` cpp
 QList<QString> list;